 Once you have decided on a dentist to carry out your treatment there are some other things to consider.

-Istanbul is a large city, home to some 14 million people, and one of the few in the world that spans two continents.
-The European side on the east and the Asian side on the west are separated by the Bosphorus strait.
+Istanbul is a large city, home to some 14 million people, and one of the few in the world that spans two continents; the European side on the east and the Asian side on the west.
+The two continents, Europe and Asia are separated in Istanbul by the Bosphorus strait.

 You can get around the city either by taxi or public transport.
 The latter is often more efficient because of the amount of traffic on the roads.
 There is an integrated system of metro, tram and funicular lines, as well as buses and ferries.

-If you plan to travel a lot on the public transport system, pick up an Istanbulkart top-up card which gives you discounted rates.
+If you plan to use the public transport system, pick up an Istanbulkart top-up card which gives you discounted rates.

-Istanbul is well geared up to receive tourists; in fact it’s Europe’s third most visited city behind London and Paris.
-You won’t have to venture far from the main tourist areas to find plenty of dental clinics catering to foreign patients.
+Istanbul is well geared up to receive tourists; in fact, it's Europe's third most visited city after London and Paris.
+You won't have to venture far from the main tourist areas to find plenty of dental clinics catering to foreign patients.

 Have you thought about taking a friend or family member with you on your Istanbul dental trip?
 Even if you're used to travelling, it can be reassuring to have a familiar face around.
 Plus, if you're having major work like dental implants, you might appreciate the extra help during your recovery.

-Because of the size of the city, it’s sensible to choose accommodation close to your clinic.
-This will minimise your travel time – something you’ll appreciate when you’re done with your treatment for the day.
+Because of the size of the city, it's sensible to choose accommodation close to your clinic.
+This will minimise your time spent travelling to and from the clinic, something you might appreciate when you're done with treatment for the day.

 Some of the larger clinics have accommodation on-site or provide rooms at a nearby hotel for their patients (those who spend enough, at least).
-Even if your dentist doesn’t offer accommodation, they should be able to recommend a place to stay near the clinic.
-Ask whether they provide transport to and from the clinic each day, as this removes the hassle of making your own way there.
+Even if your dentist doesn't offer accommodation, they should be able to recommend a place to stay near the clinic.
+Ask whether they provide transport, as this removes the hassle of making your own way to and from the clinic.

 There is a wide range of accommodation available in Istanbul.
-A budget hostel might set you back £15 – £20 per night while you can get a 4-star hotel room for under £50 per night.
+Expect to pay from £15 – £20 per night for a budget guest house to around £50 per night for a 4-star hotel room.
 But of course, your choice may be limited by your location.

 Currency and payments

-Paying in your local currency may mean you avoid foreign transaction fees on your credit card, but be aware that the clinic often sets the exchange rate in their favour.
+Paying in your local currency may mean you avoid foreign transaction fees on your credit card.
+But, be aware that the clinic often sets the exchange rate in their favour.
 They may also apply a separate credit card fee.
-You’ll need to ask about your options and then calculate which works out cheaper for you taking all fees into account.
+You'll need to ask about your options and then calculate which works out cheaper for you by taking all fees into account.